 With the release of storied don Vito Rizzuto from American prison in 2013 and the subsequent death or arrest of the rebels’ leadership cabal the uprising floundered and collapsed.
 The revenge exacted by Vito and the remaining loyal crews of the Rizzuto Crime Family would be harsh given the number of murders committed during the insurrection, which included Vito’s son, father and other close friends and family.
 As Rizzuto’s counterattack got underway the Calabrian groups in Toronto became rightly fearful given their support of the rebels and the murder of one of their top hitmen – Salvatore (Young Gun Sam) Calautti, who was assassinated in June, 2013 for his supposed role in the murder of Vito’s father Nicolo Rizzuto.
 They therefore moved quickly to come to peaceful terms with Rizzuto and the Montreal Sicilians.
 But, despite their attempt to return to business as usual, there was no going back to the status-quo.
 As with any political competition, be it on the 12th Century Eurasian steppe or modern municipal political campaign, the loser is almost always challenged in the wake of their defeat.
 Such challenges can manifest themselves from internal sources or come from outside of the organization in question, or, in the case of extremely troubled leaders, from both.
 Either way, the Calabrian families, once considered untouchable by mid-tier DTOs, came to be considered weak following the Rizzuto Crime Family’s revenge campaign and, like vultures, the BC groups moved in, attempting to fill the supposed void.

 Evidence of the chaos permeating the Ontario underworld continues to swirl in the public’s consciousness, although perhaps the correlation with the Montreal and BC conflicts remains out of view.
-The retraction of the Rizzuto organization’s influence in Ontario is perhaps best seen in the feud between elements of the London HA chapter, which has led to several shootings and bombings across the Province, including the shooting of Paris Christoforou and Mark Peretz on August 4th, 2017.
+The retraction of the Rizzuto organization’s influence in Ontario is perhaps best seen in the feud between elements of the London HA chapter, which has led to several shootings and bombings across the Province.
 The dispute between HA elements in London is rumoured to be over the proceeds of illegal online gambling operations in that city, with the revenues of one such scheme reportedly being skimmed and reinvested by certain HA members at the expense of others, leading to violent reprisals.
+These events, as well as the shooting of Paris Christoforou and Mark Peretz on August 4th, 2017 (both of whom achieved notoriety for the attempted murder of Mike Modica that led an innocent bystander becoming a paraplegic) demonstrate ongoing turmoil in the illegal gambling operations run by organized crime in southern Ontario.
 Illegal online gambling was once the sole purview of Rizzuto and his organization but with the dismantlement of the online Platinum Sports Book by law enforcement as well as the organization’s concurrent legal and internal troubles the Rizzuto group was no longer able to enforce its once omnipotent will over other mid-tier groups, like the HA; a situation redolent of the current crisis afflicting the ‘Ndrangheta ‘Ndrine in Toronto.

 The culmination of the Wolfpack’s back story leads us to the ‘what.’
 Who are the Wolfpack and why should anyone outside of the underworld care?
 According to Peter Edwards of the Toronto Star, the Wolfpack is “a rapidly evolving group of organized crime disrupters.
 Their members don’t have blood or ethnic ties, or a code of conduct or a rigid hierarchy.
 They’re generally young and tech savvy.
 They have gold pendants with a wolf’s head to demonstrate membership.”
 The Wolfpack may have utilized the moniker in an effort to present a united front and overcome challenges by the Dhak-Duhres, among others, yet this has led to several misconceptions, the exploration of which will do much to reveal their true nature.